ISISComputingGroup/ibex_developers_manual/Mercury-iTC-Enhanced-Cryostat-Control.md

 ## Questions whilst designing

 - I have used temperature and temperature setpoint here as it seems logical.
 It was mentioned in the meeting that the mercury algorithm set the needle valve based on the heater power.
 Is using temperature and temperature setpoint differences correct?
 We only seem to be able to get one value for the heater power, not a target and a current value.
-- Are we just looking at a single temperature and a single pressure channel?
-Are these fixed?
+- This design accounts for a single temperature channel and a single pressure channel, does this match the requirements?
+If so are the single temperature cards and pressure cards fixed or do they vary?